Usage: dgrec genotypes [OPTIONS] FASTQ REF

 Options:

--u, --umi_size INTEGER Number of nucleotides at the begining of the
+-u, --umi_size INTEGER Number of nucleotides at the beginning of

 -q, --quality_threshold INTEGER